bytebodger/blog/why-i-hate-eslint.md

 What I just wrote above may sound a bit... *combative*.
 As though I'm just going to point to the linter rules and say, "Screw you, bro - it passed the linter, so I'm not changing it."
 But that is not my intention at all.
 There are many perfectly-valid reasons to "ding" someone's pull request, even if it "passed" the linter.  *Some* of those reasons (but certainly not *all* of them) include:

- 1. Errors in business logic:  Obviously, the linter won't catch most (or *any*) of the outright flaws in your logic.
+ 1. **Errors in business logic**:  Obviously, the linter won't catch most (or *any*) of the outright flaws in your logic.
- 2. Performance concerns:  It's easy for something to "pass" the linter - but still be written inefficiently.
+ 2. **Performance concerns**:  It's easy for something to "pass" the linter - but still be written inefficiently.
- 3. Readability concerns:  The linter may be "satisfied" with your code - but it may still be downright confusing.
+ 3. **Readability concerns**:  The linter may be "satisfied" with your code - but it may still be downright confusing.
- 4. Consistency within the code file:  If my code passed the linter, but it's inconsistent with the code directly above/below it *in the same file*, it's perfectly understandable that someone may ask me to change it.
+ 4. **Consistency within the code file**:  If my code passed the linter, but it's inconsistent with the code directly above/below it *in the same file*, it's perfectly understandable that someone may ask me to change it.
 But if my code is consistent with the rest of the code *in this particular file*, and it passes the linter, and you still want to "ding" me over some arbitrary code-styling concerns, then screw you.
 I'm not changing it.

 So, in summary, the linter does not "shield" you from the valid concerns of other devs who may have spotted problems in your pull request.
 But a rigorous linter can save you time when some pedantic idiot wants you to change your code simply because it doesn't comply with their "in-my-head" standard.